Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: AGN-Host image decomposition

 Note that the S\'ersic model used to describe the extended emission during MCMC fitting is assumed to have the same S\'ersic parameters across all bands.
 The S\'ersic index and effective radius of galaxies are known to vary with wavelength \citep{Vulcani_2014,kennedy_2015}, although a recent study shows no significant differences between the stellar continuum sizes at different wavelengths from UV to optical \citep{Lola_2025}.
-Some fitting packages, such as \textsc{GALFITM} and \textsc{GALIGHT}, attempt to account for the wavelength dependence of S\'ersic parameters by performing simultaneous multi-band fitting and linking these parameters across bands using polynomials.
+Some fitting packages, such as \textsc{GALFITM} \citep{galfitm_boris, galfitm_vika} and \textsc{GALIGHT} \citep{galight}, attempt to account for the wavelength dependence of S\'ersic parameters by performing simultaneous multi-band fitting and linking these parameters across bands using polynomials.
 However, these approaches also have limitations.
-The S\'ersic parameters are hard to recover at LW because 1.
-The image resolution is worse and FWHM is broader at LW and 2. based on our fitting results, the AGN dominates at LW and such a high AGN/host flux ratio makes the estimates of S\'ersic parameters deviate from the real case, as we tested in Appendix \ref{sec:sersic_profile_recovery}.
+More specifically, the S\'ersic parameters are hard to recover at LW because, (1) FWHM is larger at LW, severely limiting the spatial resolution, and (2) the AGN dominates at LW and the resultant high AGN/host flux ratio makes the estimates of S\'ersic parameters deviate from the true values, as we demonstratein Appendix~\ref{flux-recovery}.